willroberts/unreal-engine-math/Physics.md

 In Unreal Engine, Kinematics are used for Actor motion, and are useful in game logic when dealing with velocity, acceleration, or displacement.

-Kinematics come into play with characters when working with systems like [Inverse Kinematics](https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/IKSetups/) (for rigging) or ragdoll physics.
+You will also see the term "Kinematics" come into play with characters when working with systems like [Inverse Kinematics](https://docs.unrealengine.com/4.27/en-US/AnimatingObjects/SkeletalMeshAnimation/IKSetups/) for rigging.
+However, this is referring not to Kinematic equations, but to the new UE5 rig systems which allow the engine to intelligently transform a skeleton when a World object is displacing bones in a pose (such as when a skeleton is standing with one leg on an elevated object).

 Unreal Engine also uses the term "Kinematic" when setting the "Physics Type" on bones in a Skeleton.
 This functionality disables Physics simulation on the affected bones, while allowing attached bones to continue simulating Physics.
 For more info, see [Using Kinematic Bodies with Simulated Parents](https://docs.unrealengine.com/4.27/en-US/InteractiveExperiences/Physics/PhysicsAssetEditor/HowTo/KinematicWithSimulatedParents/).